 Support at Hatfield

 Welfare is a top priority at Hatfield, with students, the college and university services all working together to make sure everybody is well looked after.
 Upon arriving at Hatfield each student has access to a huge range of support.
 We have an extensive and well-trained peer-support network which is headed by Kathryn Rogers, our Welfare Officer who also sits on the JCR Executive Committee, and the Assistant Welfare Officer.
 They are available for all students to come to with any problem, big or small.
 Along with their team of Senior and Junior Welfare Representatives, they can signpost students onto any other services that might be better placed to help them.

-For more serious welfare matters, students can speak to the Senior Tutor, Anthony Bash, and the Assistant Senior Tutor, Ellen Crabtree.
+For more serious welfare matters, students can speak to the Senior Tutor, Anthony Bash, and/or the Assistant Senior Tutor, Ellen Crabtree.
 Their role is to look after each Hatfielder in every sense, ensuring personal well-being and academic progress.